top of page

 English, Chinese

-Dr. Ni has won many national and international piano competitions, including the champion of the National Xinghai Cup Piano Competition and four consecutive awards (China); first prize of the National Piano Invitational Competition for the Teachers of the College Division (China); the recipient of the Willcockson Prize in the Arts; champion of the Lakeshore Young Artist Concerto Competition; champion of the Butler Concerto Competition; champion of the Michigan State University Concerto Competition, as well as the Bronze Award of the Chinese International Piano Competition etc. Many internationally renowned pianists have spoken highly of Dr. Ni’s piano performance: American Pianist Ralph Votapek, Gold Medalist of the Van Cliburn International Piano Competition comments that “Dr. Ni’s virtuoso
+Dr. Ni has won numerous prestigious national and international piano competitions, including the champion of the National Xinghai Cup Piano Competition and four consecutive awards (China); first prize of the National Piano Invitational Competition for the Teachers of the College Division (China); the recipient of the Willcockson Prize in the Arts; champion of the Lakeshore Young Artist Concerto Competition; champion of the Butler Concerto Competition; champion of the Michigan State University Concerto Competition, as well as the Bronze Award of the Chinese International Piano Competition etc. Many internationally renowned pianists have spoken highly of Dr. Ni’s piano performance: American Pianist Ralph Votapek, Gold Medalist of the Van Cliburn International Piano Competition comments that “Dr. Ni’s virtuoso technique and artistic maturity enable him to surpass any performance challenges, thus making him stand out significantly above his peers.”
+Canadian Pianist Jon Kimura Parker, Gold Medalist of the Leeds International Piano Competition shows great impression to Dr. Ni’s concerto performance, as he comments that Dr. Ni’s “solo communication with the orchestra is interactive; his musical nuance is warm and colorful; and his stage appearance is charming.”

 bottom of page